Dr Serena Ferente

 - Late Medieval and Renaissance Political Thought

 Dr Ferente’s primary research interests lie in the political history of late medieval and Renaissance Italy.
-She has published widely on parties, partisan identities and supra-regional political networks in fifteenth-century Italy, with a particular focus on actors resisting processes of state-building.
+She has published widely on parties, partisan identities and supra-regional political networks in fifteenth-century Italy, with a particular focus on city-states and actors resisting processes of state-building.
 She continues to work on the history of political languages and the use of body metaphors, including gendered metaphors and emotion-metaphors, in late medieval and Renaissance Europe.
-She is currently preparing the volume on fifteenth-century Europe for the new Oxford History of Medieval Europe.
+She is currently preparing the volume on fifteenth-century Europe for the new Oxford History of Medieval Europe, and working on the Genoese diaspora in the Eastern Mediterranean and the Black Sea.

-Serena would be interested in supervising PhD applicants in the following areas:
+Serena would be interested in supervising PhD applicants in her research areas.
+For more details, please see her full research profile.

 Popolo and Law.
 Late Medieval Sovereignty in Marsilius and the Jurists